aagudel/cinematic/README.md

 # CINEMATIC
-A robot arm simulator that solves the inkerse kinematic problem for a 3dof robot arm on DOS
+A robot arm simulator that solves the inkerse kinematic problem for a 3dof robot arm in the DOS operating system.

 Note: This was a school project written in October 2001 and only works for the old DOS over Win95/98.
 It used 3D graphics.